General Pierce Bridge Rehabilitation

 Rehabilitation Project

 On August 11, 2022, we started updating a bridge that spanned from Greenfield, MA to Montague, MA, for our client MassDOT – District 2.
 By updating the bridge in one stage via an incentivized and disincentivized acceleration schedule, instead of the original plan of two stages, we mitigated a six-month delay caused by unforeseen issues with an existing gas main.
-The bridge is projected to be open for transportation a full five months ahead of schedule in May of 2023.
+The bridge reopened for transportation a full seven months ahead of schedule in March 2023.

-Before we began, the bridge was severely deteriorated and functioning with reduced capacities.
-It was only offering one lane of travel, with a temporary traffic signal allowing traffic to proceed via alternating one-way traffic.
-The current bridge closure results in a total detour length of approximately 6 miles, with an estimated average of 10,000 vehicles that were using the bridge per day—including emergency responders
+Before we began, the bridge was severely deteriorated with reduced capacities.
+It only offered one lane of travel, with a temporary traffic signal for traffic to proceed via alternating one-way traffic.
+This created a total detour length of approximately 6 miles for the estimated 10,000 vehicles that used the bridge per day—including emergency responders.

-• Constructing a new 7” composite deck overlaid with 1½” of Superpave asphalt.
+• Constructed a new 7” composite deck overlaid with 1½” of Superpave asphalt.

-• Repairing various elements of the existing truss spans.
+• Repaired various elements of the existing truss spans.

-• Replacing selected truss stingers and beams on the approach spans with new Grade 50 structural steel.
+• Replaced selected truss stingers and beams on the approach spans with new Grade 50 structural steel.

-• Installing a new S3–TL4 bridge railing system and an approach guardrail system for roadway work.
+• Installed a new S3–TL4 bridge railing system and an approach guardrail system for roadway work.

-• Providing a new cantilever steel utility assembly.
+• Provided a new cantilever steel utility assembly.

-• Cleaning and painting the structural steel members below the deck of the truss spans.
+• Cleaned and painted the structural steel members below the deck of the truss spans.

-• Replacing the approach span and end truss span stringer bearings.
+• Replaced the approach span and end truss span stringer bearings.

-• Rehabilitation of the pier caps, pier pedestals, abutment bridge seats, backwall and approach slabs and truss bearings.
+• Rehabilitated the pier caps, pier pedestals, abutment bridge seats, backwall and approach slabs and truss bearings.

-• Bridge lighting was further added to the project to illuminate the approximately 770 foot-long bridge.
+• Added lighting all along the approximately 770 foot-long bridge.

 CHALLENGES OVERCOME